-The final assessment activity that you need to complete is a formal discussion with your assessor.
-This assessment will be developed to support your assessor to confirm or consolidate any gaps in your evidence; or to add an extra layer of confidence, particularly around any knowledge aspects that may not have been fully seen or explored through your practice observations.
+The final assessment activity that you need to complete is a formal assessor-led discussion.
+This assessment will be an evaluation of the activities you conducted and should also support the assessor to confirm any gaps in evidence, or add an extra layer of confidence, particularly around any knowledge aspects that may not have been fully seen through the practice observations.
+You may also be asked questions that relate to your knowledge and understanding of health and care in relation to the assessment activities you have undertaken.